Timariots

 During peace, timariots were expected to manage the lands they were given.
 Each timariot did not own the land that had been granted.
 All agricultural lands in the Empire that were considered state property (or miri) could be granted as timars.
 Timariots could be removed and transferred when the sultan deemed it necessary.
 However, timariots were expected to collect taxes and manage the peasantry.
 The kanunname of each sanjak listed the specific amount of taxes and services that the timariot could collect.
 The central government enforced these laws rigorously, and a sipahi could lose his timar for violating regulations.
 The timar-holders took precautions to keep peasants on their land and were also owed certain labor from peasants, such as building a barn.
 The maximum amount of income from one timar was 9,999 akce per year, but most timariots did not make anywhere close to that.
 In the 1530s, 40 percent of timariots received less than 3,000 akce in revenue.
 Higher ranking officers could receive a ziamet (up to 100,000 akces) or a has (over 100,000 akce), depending on importance.
 The number of men and equipment the timariotes had to provide was dependent on the size of his land holdings.
 When the annual income of the holding was above 4.000 akçe the sipahi had to be accompanied by a soldier in a coat of mail, for income above 15.000 akçe by additional soldier for each additional 3.000 akçe.
 Above a certain income of the timar the sipahi horse had also to be equipped with armor of very thin steel.
 Tents for different purposes e.g., for treasury, kitchen, saddlery store, etc. had to be provided.
 This ensured that all equipment and troops for campaigns was determined in advance and Ottoman commanders knew the exact number of their forces for mobilization.

 When the Ottomans conquered new territory, it was common practice to grant timars to the local aristocracy of conquered lands.
 The Ottomans co-opted the local nobility and eased the burden of conquest.
-The first group of timars in the Balkans had a strong Christian majority (60 percent in Serbia and 82 percent in Bosnia in 1467-69), but the Christian sipahis gradually disappeared due to dispossession or conversion to Islam.
+The first group of timars in the Balkans had a strong Christian majority (Albania, Bosnia, and Serbia), but the Christian sipahis gradually disappeared due to dispossession or conversion to Islam.

 Timar-status could be inherited, but the pieces of land were not inheritable to avoid the creation of any stable landed nobility.
 Timars were not hereditary until a decree was passed in 1585.
 Those who vied for timar status were fiercely competitive and the barrier to entry was high.
 The sipahis were also in constant competition for control of the Ottoman military with the janissary class.